TobiasNetzer/ATLab/README.md

     -   **Test Instrument Remote Control**: Send custom commands or predefined scripts to remotely control external instruments (multimeter, oscilloscope, etc.).
     -   **Response Validation**: Use response masking to verify hardware output.
     -   **Shell Commands**: Execute local system commands or scripts as part of the test flow.
-    -   **Relay Control**: Manage the Relay Matrix and Relay Groups, using the Test Interface Adapter, to route and switch signals to external devices.
+    -   **Relay Control**: Configure the Relay Matrix and Relay Groups, using the Test Interface Adapter, to route and switch signals to external devices.
 -   **Test Instrument Interfacing**: Support for both **Serial Port (VCOM/RS232/UART)** and **VISA (Virtual Instrument Software Architecture)** interfaces.
 -   **Device Management**: Configure and manage multiple devices (Test Instruments or DUTs) with custom settings.
 -   **Scripting Engine**: Create test sequences with predefined multi-step scripts.
--   **Test Result Export**: Export test results to CSV files for analysis and logging.
+-   **Test Result Exporting**: Export test results to CSV files for analysis and logging.
+-   **Test Report Generation**: Automatically generate a test report with detailed test results.
 -   **Test Documentation**: Ability to add documentation, images, and other assets to the project.
--   **JSON File Format**: Project files use a standard JSON file format, perfect for version control.
+-   **JSON File Format**: All project files use a standard JSON file format, perfect for tracking changes with version control.
 -   **Cross-Platform Support**: Runs on Windows & Linux.
 -   **Themes**: Light and Dark theme available.